MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/o365-data-locations.md

 | United Kingdom | Durham, London, Cardiff |
 | United States | Bay Area, Boydton, Cheyenne, Chicago, Des Moines, Quincy, San Antonio |

-Expand the country that your tenant is based in to find out where customer data for each service is being stored.
+Expand the country that your tenant is based in to find out where customer data for each service is stored.

 ## Afghanistan
 <details><summary>Click to expand</summary><p>